tedkotz/rpglog/DnD-campaign-notes-2021.md

 Then entered into the city though the passage under Klar Kuthon's pottery shop.

-There they were attacked by Klar's guardian scorpians after being alerted by shrieker mushrooms
+There they were attacked by Klar's guardian scorpions after being alerted by shrieker mushrooms

-The party was split when the half that was scrapping the scorpian corpses was shooed out of the basement while the other half rested in a rope trick.
+The party was split when the half that was scrapping the scorpion corpses was shooed out of the basement while the other half rested in a rope trick.

 #### 2022-07-14
 The party found a source on mandrake root from a local bartender and brewer, Boran Theus.